-The following people might review your records: the University of Pennsylvania institutional review board (IRB) a group that makes sure that your rights and safety are protected while in the study, US National Institutes of Health (NIH), Office for Human Research Protections, AIDS Clinical Trials Group (ACTG), study staff, study monitors, and other government agencies supporting this study.
+The following people might review your records: the University of Pennsylvania institutional review board (IRB) a group that makes sure that your rights and safety are protected while in the study, US National Institutes of Health (NIH), Office for Human Research Protections, AIDS Clinical Trials Group (ACTG), study staff, study monitors, and US, local, and international regulatory entities supporting this study.
 Having a Certificate of Confidentiality does not prevent you from releasing information about yourself and your participation in the study.